guyrosillo/finalexam/test1/questions.md

 WHEN DONE:
-make sure you are in the web1010-test-1 folder in git bash / terminal git add -A git commit -m "completed the test" git push
+make sure you are in the web1010-test-1 folder in a console/terminal git add -A git commit -m "completed the test" git push